bambooww/iot-tree/doc/quick/quick_know_tree.md

 ### 1.3 Content contained in other nodes (function nodes)

-In addition to labels, tree nodes can also define some other elements.
-Such as human-computer interaction UI, storage strategy, etc. The existence of these nodes is limited to the overall structure specified above.
+In addition to tags, tree nodes can also define some other elements.
+Such as human-computer interaction UI.
+The existence of these nodes is limited to the overall structure specified above.

 <img src="../img/tree_hmis.png"/>

-As you may have guessed, I have defined a UI screen under a tree node, so all the tags under this node should be used by this UI screen.
-For example, the UI screen defined under the channel should be able to reference all the device data under the channel, or further, the UI screen can also directly include the following Device UI as a sub screen component into its own screen - this use scenario is exciting to think about, right.
+As you may have guessed, I have defined a UI node under a tree node, so all the tags under this node should be used by this UI node.
+For example, the UI node defined under the channel should be able to reference all the device data under the channel, or further, the UI node can also directly include the following Device UI as a sub component into its own screen - this use scenario is exciting to think about, right.
 Easy to use software system should be like this.

 Well, yes, that's what IOT tree server considers for you.
 This involves another provision, the Relationship Agreement between nodes.